Chat winner: Slack

-We can replicate most team building activities this way; training, feedback and even random coffee dates (see Hootsuite’s initiative, which introduces employees at random with an end to minimizing information gaps).
+- We can replicate most team building activities this way; training, feedback and even random coffee dates (see Hootsuite’s initiative, which introduces employees at random with an end to minimising information gaps).

-Teams that work well together are more efficient, productive and successful.
+Managers that can get their team to work well together are more efficient, productive and successful.
 When you know why your team exists and have a clear vision of what success looks like hitting your goals becomes much easier.

 I’ve worked with remote teams who have the best collaboration tools in place but they’re unclear on what they want to reach and how they’re meant to be collaborating.

-CoachBot is a digital team coach that makes it simple for remote teams to work on team development.
+- CoachBot is a digital team coach that makes it simple for managers of remote teams to work on team development or manage performance.

-Coaches teams through setting ground rules, which is especially important for remote teams; How are you going to use your roster of favorite tools?
+- Coaches teams through setting ground rules, which is especially important for remote teams; How are you going to use your roster of favourite tools?
 How are decisions going to be made?
 How will you give each other feedback?